Remembering ‘Grace’ in a ‘Grind’ Culture

 We always hear that we should never be complacent when it comes to our dreams and goals.
 And I believe that to be very true.
 But in an attempt to avoid complacency, this feeling that we are never doing enough, we end up doing the opposite: working ourselves to the ground.

 The point of relying on God’s strength isn’t for us to just sit around and do nothing.
 We are definitely still encouraged to work for what we want.
-Relying on His strength isn’t about complacency, it’s about doing the work while rooted with the right reasoning.
+Relying on His strength isn’t about complacency, it’s about doing the work while rooted in the right reasoning.
 We have to reach the understanding that it isn’t about greed, keeping up with our peers, or any of the superficial Whys we come across.
 I’m not making light of what it takes to create a successful business; there is definitely a lot of hard work involved.
 But the question isn’t about whether we’re working hard enough, but whether we are working enough with faith and trust.

 I’m really glad that I found this devotional because it does have me thinking about how I go about my passions and what mindset I have when I do so.
 I hope others will find value in it as well.